Install a memory module

 Use this information to install a memory module.

-The compute node has a total of 48 dual inline memory module (DIMM) connectors.
-The compute node supports DDR4 DIMMs with error-correcting code (ECC) in 8 GB, 16 GB, 32 GB, and 64 GB capacity.
+The compute node has a total of 24 dual inline DIMM connectors.
+The compute node supports low-profile (LP) DDR4 DIMMs with error-correcting code (ECC).

-The following illustration shows the system-board components, including DIMM connectors.
+The following illustration shows the system-board components, including memory module connectors.

-To install a DIMM, complete the following steps:
+To install a memory module, complete the following steps:

 Always wear an electrostatic-discharge strap when removing or installing memory modules.
 Electrostatic-discharge gloves can also be used.

 Never hold two or more memory modules together so that they touch.
 Do not stack memory modules directly on top of each other during storage.

 Never touch the gold memory module connector contacts or allow these contacts to touch the outside of the memory-module connector housing.

 Handle memory modules with care: never bend, twist, or drop a memory module.

 Do not use any metal tools (such as jigs or clamps) to handle the memory modules, because the rigid metals may damage the memory modules.